lifted-studios/hubot-github-event-announcer/README.md

 It also can be configured using the following environment values:

 * `HUBOT_GITHUB_EVENT_ANNOUNCE_EXCEPTIONS` &mdash; If present, announces exceptions that occur during formatting
+* `HUBOT_GITHUB_EVENT_ANNOUNCE_UNHANDLED` &mdash; If present, announces events that it doesn't understand by just dumping the JSON
 * `HUBOT_GITHUB_EVENT_DEFAULT_ROOM` &mdash; If no room is specified in the hook, the announcer will send events to this room
+* `HUBOT_GITHUB_EVENT_SECRET` &mdash; Currently unused except when creating hooks, but will eventually be used to verify the authenticity of GitHub events

 ## Copyright